Ready to Get Started?

 READ MORE>>

-BANKRUPTCY LAWS IN CONNECTICUT
+WHAT ARE BANKRUPTCY LAWS IN CONNECTICUT?

 You might think bankruptcy is entirely a federal matter — it’s filed in federal bankruptcy courts, after all.
 However, the rules that matter most to you (the ones that determine whether you are eligible to file, and the rules that say which property you get to keep) are localized at the state level, because things are quite different (many would say exponentially better and certainly more affordable) here than in more hectic places like New York City.